thalisonsilva/thalisonsilva/README.md

 I am constantly looking to improve my technical skills and acquire new knowledge.
 I am passionate about collaborating in teams, as I believe that working together provides an enriching learning environment.
 If you're starting out in development, feel free to get in touch, I'm always willing to help and share my experience.

-Graduated in Systems Analysis and Development from UCB/DF.
+Graduated in Software Engineering from UCB/DF..

 Contact: contato@thalisonsilva.com.br</p>